arnarda/norway-property-tax-api/README.md

 ## 🛠️ Integration

-This API is used by the [FINN Property Analyzer Chrome Extension](https://github.com/arnarda/finn-property-analyzer) to:
+This API is used by the [Realit Property Analyser Chrome Extension](https://github.com/arnarda/finn-property-analyzer) to:

 1. Detect property location from FINN.no listings
 2. Match to municipality using this data